atc0005/ansible-role-lxd-testenv/README.md

 | `lxd_host_remove_containers`                    | `false`                     | Controls whether containers are removed as part of teardown process.
 Defaults to `false`.                                                                                                                                       |

 ### Variables specific to LXD containers created by this role

-#### Scope of container-specific variables

-Though these variables are specific to LXD containers, each variable can either be set per Ansible "host" (i.e., per LXD container managed by this role) or as a playbook-wide variable to control behavior for all containers managed by this role.
-If during your use of this role you find that you are unable to use one of these variables equally well in both locations please open an issue and report the bug.
-Thanks in advance. :)

-#### "Bootstrap" vs "Configure" phases/tasks

-This role makes a distinction between the Bootstrap and Configure phases and offers boolean flags to control whether tasks applicable to those phases are run.

-**Bootstrap** tasks perform the bare-minimum changes to LXD containers in order to run native Ansible modules against them (which includes basic fact gathering).

-**Configure** tasks perform non-essential, but expected provisioning tasks that are normally applied when standing up a fresh system.
-Some examples:

-- service status changes
-- package installations
-- creation of service accounts and groups
-- global environment changes

 This role exposes both flags as options that can be set for one or all containers in order to provision containers in the desired state for further